RacistGiraffe/CMPE135AHKPLUSPLUS/README.md

-# AHK++
+# Memertons
 Compiler created for CMPE 152 at SJSU.
-This compiler is for a really random language based off of C++, Pascal, and AutoHotKey (hence the name AHK++).
-However, we currently lost what we used from AHK, so it's kinda just pascal++ now.
-We're keeping the name cause it sounds cool.
+This compiler is for a really random language based off of C++ and Pascal.
+Wanted to add our own special touch, so we made it all about Pepe the Frog as well.

 ## To run
 Import all files to your C/C++ Project in eclipse.
 Ensure ANTLR 4.7.2 is installed and is setup properly to be used with eclipse.
 Once that is done, change your include settings (Project | Properties | C/C++ Build | Settings | GCC C++ Compiler | Includes) to include ANTLR4, the files in the main folder of the project, the wci folder, and /target/generated-sources/antlr4.
 Finally, go to GCC C++ Linker (in the same window) and select libraries.
 Add a new library and enter 'antlr4-runtime'.